XTB UK Review

 Mobile trading apps

-The XTB mobile app is nicely laid out, featuring favourites and hot stocks on the homepage.
-The top tabs also feature news, market sentiment and your watch list – although I found it took a while for my watch list to synchronise from the web platform.
+The XTB mobile app is nicely laid out, featuring favourites and hot stocks on the homepage which shows which stocks or instruments are currently most popular with traders.
+All prices are in real-time.
+The top tabs also feature news, market sentiment, and your watch list — although I found it took a while for my watch list to synchronise from the web platform when first testing the platform.

-When testing the account, it was easy to put money into my XTB account using a debit card, and I could invest the money straight away.
+During my testing, it was easy to put money into my XTB account using a debit card and I could invest the money straight away.
+It’s easy to make a trade.
+Simply select a company (if buying stocks) and choose the amount you’d like to invest.

-The charting tools are not as extensive as offered on the website – for example, you can’t compare different companies on the same chart.
-However, you can add indicators and drawings including text.
+The charting tools are not as extensive as those offered on the website — for example, you can’t compare different companies or overlay an index on the same chart.
+However, you can add indicators and drawings, including text.

 Tap for a demo of XTB's U.K. trading app.